Ad-nilpotent ideals and The Shi arrangement: Characteristic polynomial of Shi ( ): type

 Let $\Gamma_{n}$ be the staircase Young diagram.
 Following Shi \cite{S3}, let us fill the positive roots of $A_{n-1}$ into the boxes of $\Gamma_{n-1}$ as follows: put the root $ij$ into the ($n+1-j$, $i$)-th box $B_{n+1-j, i}$.
 Figure 2 is an example with $n=5$.

 We will \emph{identify} $\Delta^{+}$ with $\Gamma_{n-1}$ in this way, and transfer the partial ordering $\leq$ on $\Delta^{+}$ to a partial ordering on $\Gamma_{n-1}$ accordingly.
 We note that for any two positive roots $\alpha$ and $\beta$, $\alpha\leq\beta$ if and only if the box of $\beta$ is to the north, or the west, or the northwest of the box of $\alpha$.
 This describes the poset structure of $\Gamma_{n-1}$.
-By a bit abuse of notation, we will refer to this poset simply by $\Gamma_{n-1}$.
+By a bit of abuse of notation, we will refer to this poset simply by $\Gamma_{n-1}$.
 We can characterize the quasi-antichains of $\Gamma_{n-1}$ as follows: a subset $S$ of $\Gamma_{n-1}$ is a quasi-antichain if and only if in each row and column of $\Lambda_n$, there is at most one box of $S$.
 Now let us state an easy observation which should be well-known.

 \begin{lemma} There exists a bijective map from the set of all the quasi-antichains of $\Gamma_{n-1}$ to the set of all partitions of $[n]$.
-Moreover, this map sends the quasi-antichains of $\Gamma_{n-1}$ with length $n-k$ to the partitions of $[n]$ with $k$ blocks. \end{lemma} \begin{proof} Given any quasi-antichain $A$, then for each element $ij\in A$, draw an arc between the indices $i$ and $j$.
-This procedure gives the arc graph of a partition $\pi(A)$.
-We then map $A$ to $\pi(A)$, which is easily seen to be bijective.
+Moreover, this map sends the quasi-antichains of $\Gamma_{n-1}$ with size $n-k$ to the partitions of $[n]$ with $k$ blocks. \end{lemma} \begin{proof} Given any quasi-antichain $A$, let us draw an arc between the indices $i$ and $j$ for each element $ij\in A$.
+Then we end up with the arc graph of a partition $\pi(A)$.
+We map $A$ to $\pi(A)$, which is easily seen to be bijective.
 Since a partition has $k$ blocks if and only if its arc diagram has $n-k$ arcs, the second statement follows directly. \end{proof} \begin{rmk} One sees easily that the map in the above lemma sends the set of all the antichains of $\Gamma_{n-1}$ to the set of all the nonnesting partitions of $[n]$. \end{rmk}